TomMuc1/Dump1090-MySQL-Alert-Filter/README.md

 ### Dump1090-MySQL-Alert-Filter

+#### Background
-Writes Dump1090-mutability data to MySql database and e-mail/pushover alerts on special events. you can set how often the script writes to database and looks for alert condition. you can specify the area (lat/lon/alt) to be observed and filter for special hex and/or flight numbers.
-You can globally switch to wildcard-search and then use % as wildcard for missing characters in hex- or flight-text-file. in addition you can set hex/flight filter to operate only within lat/lon/alt limit or within whole range of site
+This is a set of php scripts which write Dump1090-mutability data to a local MySQL database.
+It can send e-mail or push notifications for special events, such as all planes within a geofence you prescribe, or certain planes identified either by hex code or tail number.
+You can set how often the script looks for an alert condition and writes to the database.
+The geofenced location is specified by latitude, longitude, and altitude.
+Further filtering can be done by listing hex codes and/or tail numbers.
+You can globally switch to wildcard-search and use % as a wildcard for missing characters in hex- or flight-text-file.
+In addition you can set the hex/flight filter to operate only within lat/lon/alt limit or for all locations received.

 ![Alt text](screen.png?raw=true "Script running on RaspberryPi")

-one line sample database output using an inner join to basestation.sqb:
+Below is an example of a one line sample database query using an inner join to basestation.sqb:

     select * from aircrafts inner join basestation on aircrafts.hex = basestation.ModeS where aircrafts.hex = '3ddc68'